elizarov/SerializationByConvention/README.md

 This function is trivial and does not do anything, but delegates `write` invocation on `DataOutput` interface to the implementation of `DataOutputWriter`.
-It is marked with `@InjectSerializer` annotation in this example, because it is a truly "magical" function requiring a specialized compiler support beyond what one would expect from a function marked by `operator` modifier as show below.
+It is marked with `@InjectSerializer` annotation in this example, because it is a truly magical function requiring a specialized compiler support beyond what one would expect from a function marked by `operator` modifier as show below.
 We can now write the following code:

 ```